Nearly Optimal Stochastic Approximation for Online Principal Subspace Estimation: Main Results

 Our three theorems in the previous section, namely \Cref{thm:thm1:ppr1,,thm:thm2:ppr1,thm:thm3:ppr1}, are the analogs for $p>1$ of \LWLZ's three theorems \cite[Theorems~1, 2, and~3]{liWLZ2017near} which are for $p=1$ only.
 Naturally, we would like to know how our results when applied to the case $p=1$ and our proofs would stand against those in \cite{liWLZ2017near}.
+We choose to compare our results with those in \cite{liWLZ2017near} because \LWLZ\ \cite{liWLZ2017near} dealt with sub-Gaussian samples whereas other existing works in the literature studied the vector/subspace online PCA for bounded samples only.
 In what follows, we will do a fairly detailed comparison.
-But before we do that, let us state their theorems (in our notation).
+Before we do that, let us state their theorems (in our notation).